Further to my previous article on hypnotic story telling, we continue …

 – As a parent, of course use them to get valuable moral messages and lessons to your children.

-– Stories can be used to intensify positive feelings – toward you, toward a positive new behaviour (such as a diet change or exercise) or even toward a product.
+– Stories can be used to intensify positive feelings – toward you, toward a positive new behavior (such as a diet change or exercise) or even toward a product.

 Come to think of it, I can't think of a communication environment or circumstance that would not be enhanced greatly by the elegant use of stories.
 Due to this, I believe it is a good idea, as you learn how to use stories effectively and for maximum impact, to begin to fully imagine and consider all the ways you will be using them to improve your communication, your life and the lives of those around you.